Posts Tagged ‘1965 Belgian Grand Prix’

 Ginther Spa 1965

-Richie Ginther in search of the La Source Hairpin apex, with photographers’ assistance, Honda RA272, Belgian GP, Spa 1965…
+Richie Ginther in search of the La Source Hairpin apex, with photographer’s assistance, Honda RA272, Belgian Grand Prix, Spa 1965…

 Tom Phillis

-Aussie Tom Phillis broke thru for Hondas’ maiden GP win in the 1961 Spanish 125cc GP.
-Honda entered all the 125/250cc events from 1960, Honda won both titles that year.
-Honda entered 500cc racing in 1966, and took 138 wins in its ‘first sortie’ to the World Championships, before taking a break in 1967 (unattributed)
+Aussie Tom Phillis broke thru for Honda’s maiden GP win in the 1961 Spanish 125cc GP.
+Honda entered all the 125/250cc events from 1960 and won both titles that year.
+They entered 500cc racing in 1966 and took 138 wins in its first sortie to the World Championships, before taking a break in 1967 (unattributed)

-By that time Honda R&D already had a Cooper T53 Climax, a 2.5 litre F1 car to tinker with and study, they announced their entry into Grand Prix Racing in 1964, a sensational 1.5 litre transversely mounted V12 stressed-skin chassis car their weapon of choice.
+By that time Honda R&D already had a 2.5-litre Cooper T53 Climax F1 car to tinker with (above) and study, they announced their entry into Grand Prix Racing in 1964, a sensational 1.5-litre transversely mounted V12 stressed-skin chassis car their weapon of choice.

 image